mcgtrt/toll-tracker/README.md

 6. Gateway => User facing API, communicating with Aggregator API

+## Bonus
+Enterprise-standard implementation of the Aggregator service (go-kit-example/aggsvc)

 ## NOTE
-This is a demo of how to structure, connect, and build transport between microservices.
+This is a project demonstrating how to structure, connect, and build transport between microservices.

 It may not include the full business logic, all endpoints or data storage (like NoSQL).

 All operations are handled in memory to prove the concept and make the application work properly.

-For business logic, check out Hotel API, Crypto, or other projects.
+For business logic implementation, check out the Hotel API or other projects.

-# Installation guide
+# Project setup and installation guide
 ## Kafka docker
 ```
 docker run --name kafka -p 9092:9092 -e ALLOW_PLAINTEXT_LISTENER=yes -e KAFKA_CFG_AUTO_CREATE_TOPICS_ENABLE=true bitnami/kafka:latest